Optimization-centric cutting feedback for semiparametric models: Examples

-To study behavior of the OCCP, we simulate data from the model, setting $n_1=20$, $n_2=1000$, $\varphi = \eta =5$ and $v_b=1$.
-Hence, there is much more biased than reliable data, and the prior variance for $\eta$ is too small.
-For $\varphi$, we consider an objective prior $\N(0, 100)$, or a strong subjective prior $\N(10, 1)$ that mistakenly pulls the posterior mean away from the true value 5.
-We generate 1000 datasets, and compute the true posterior, cut joint posterior and OCCP for $\alpha$ between 0.05 to 5.
-Henceforth, $\alpha=0.999$ represents results under the KLD approximately.
-The OCCP is obtained using the BFGS algorithm in {\tt R}.
-For each simulated dataset, we compute the bias and root mean squared error (RMSE) of the posterior means relative to the true values.
+We simulate 1000 data sets from the model, setting $n_1=20$, $n_2=1000$, $\varphi = \eta =5$ and $v_b=1$.
+There is more biased than reliable data and the prior variance for $\eta$ is too small.
+For $\varphi$, we specify an objective prior $\N(0, 100)$ or a strong subjective prior $\N(10, 1)$ that erroneously pulls the posterior mean away from the true value 5.
+We compute the true posterior, cut posterior and OCCP for $0.05 \leq \alpha \leq 5$ using the BFGS algorithm in {\tt R}.
+Henceforth, $\alpha=0.999$ represents results under KLD approximately.
+For each data set, we compute the bias and root mean squared error (RMSE) of the posterior means relative to the true values.
 We also find the 95\% credible intervals and coverage probabilities of containing the true values.
-These measures and the learning rates averaged over 1000 datasets are reported in Table \ref{Tab1}.
+These measures and learning rates averaged over all data sets are given in Table \ref{Tab1}.

 The bias and RMSE of the OCCPs are smaller than that of the true posterior for both priors, showing the benefits of cutting feedback.
 For the subjective prior, R\'{e}nyi divergence with a small $\alpha$ is very robust and effective in reducing the bias and RMSE.
 Coverage probabilities of the OCCPs are uniformly higher than that of the true posterior, and increase steadily as $\alpha$ decreases.
-As $\alpha$ increases, R\'{e}nyi divergence increases and the learning rate increases in tandem to scale the expected loss appropriately.
-Figure \ref{Fig1} shows the contour plots for one simulated dataset under the subjective prior.
-The OCCPs can capture the true values much better than the true posterior and R\'{e}nyi divergence with a smaller $\alpha$ yields better performance.
-Variance of the OCCP is largest at $\alpha=0.05$, and decreases steadily as $\alpha$ increases, which explains the higher coverage probabilities for smaller $\alpha$ in Table \ref{Tab1}.
+As $\alpha$ increases, R\'{e}nyi divergence increases and the learning rates increase in tandem to scale the expected loss appropriately.
+Figure \ref{Fig1} shows the contour plots for a simulated data set under the subjective prior.
+The OCCPs can capture the true values better than the true posterior and R\'{e}nyi divergence with a smaller $\alpha$ yields better performance.
+Variance of the OCCP is largest at $\alpha=0.05$, and decreases as $\alpha$ increases, which explains the higher coverage probabilities for smaller $\alpha$ in Table \ref{Tab1}.